 Editor’s Note: As always, much is left to discover after reading this article.
 We share only enough to entice you to stop in and experience the place for yourself.

 At Tam Junction, town folks veered right, farmers and adventurers veered left.
 This remains the same today.
 The resulting intersection, for many years marked by “the rug store” is still merely a slight curve for those heading into the cozy town of Mill Valley, with no reason to stop unless you happen to get stuck at the eternally red traffic light.
 For those veering left, however, it is the last stop for gas and provisions for 25 miles.
-The collection of businesses then, are more frontier in nature, and more function than form.
+The collection of businesses are more frontier in nature, and more function than form.
 The intersection has always had the look of an abandoned town that someone is continuously trying to revive.
-A cold wind blows through the valley every afternoon, usually bringing fog with it, creating a heavy grey ambiance as the night chill sets in.
+A cold wind blows through the valley every afternoon, usually bringing fog with it, creating a heavy gray ambiance as the night chill sets in.
 In winter, everything is covered with frost, making it the coldest place in the entire Bay Area.
 The aging buildings seem to sag with the weight of the fog.
-It is the perfect setting for the surf shop Proof Lab, a source of surf and skate gear plus clothing, and which is probably the coolest shop in a 200 mile radius not intentionally, just because it is.
-Tam Junction has the weathered feel of a beach town pummeled by saltwater & wind, and a supply stop for farmers, gold miners, craftsmen and lumbermen.
+It is the perfect setting for the surf shop Proof Lab, a source of surf and skate gear plus clothing, and which is probably the coolest shop in a 200 mile radius, although, not intentionally, it just is.
+Tam Junction has the weathered feel of a beach town pummeled by saltwater & wind, and for generations served the area as a supply stop for farmers, gold miners, craftsmen and lumbermen.